rust-lang/rfcs/text/0000-cargo-embed-dependency-versions.md

 WASM, asm.js and embedded platforms are exempt from this mechanism by default since they have very strict code size requirements.
 For those platforms we encourage you to use tooling that record the hash of every executable in a database and associates the hash with its Cargo.lock, compiler and LLVM version used for the build.

-A configuration option can be used to opt out of this behavior if it is not desired (e.g. when building [extremely minimal binaries](https://github.com/johnthagen/min-sized-rust)).
+A per-profile configuration option in `Cargo.toml` can be used to opt out of this behavior if it is not desired (e.g. when building [extremely minimal binaries](https://github.com/johnthagen/min-sized-rust)).
+The exact name of this option is subject to bikeshedding.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation